About Lookup Table blocks

-A search table is a data array that maps input values to output values, thereby approximating a mathematical function.
-Given a given set of input values, a lookup operation retrieves the corresponding output values from the table.
-If the lookup table does not explicitly define the input values, Engee can estimate the output value using interpolation, extrapolation, or rounding, where:
+A lookup table is an array of data that maps input values to output values, thereby approximating a mathematical function.
+For a given set of input values, the search operation retrieves the corresponding output values from the table.
+If the lookup table does not contain an explicit definition of the input values, then Engee can estimate the output value using interpolation, extrapolation, or rounding, where:

 -